WFMT Orchestra Series

 Including LA Philharmonic, Milwaukee Symphony Orchestra, San Francisco Symphony, and more

-The WFMT Orchestra Series is a year-round series that combines LA Phil, Milwaukee Symphony Orchestra, San Francisco Symphony, and more.
+The WFMT Orchestra Series is a year-round series that combines the LA Phil, Milwaukee Symphony Orchestra, San Francisco Symphony, and more.
 Each episode is intended to be broadcast the week it releases, but some exceptions can be made for stations that wish to air an orchestra later in the year.
 Contact us for details.

 Details